edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

   }
 ```

-**PAY ATTENTION TO THE DIFFERENCES HERE** For Update, we are calling something that will change the stage of what we call, and we're calling a function on the object - hence no const, using & and -> as we talked about in lectures.
+**PAY ATTENTION TO THE DIFFERENCES HERE** For Update, we are calling something that will change the state of what we call, and we're calling a function on the object - hence no const, using & and -> as we talked about in lectures.
 For Render we aren't changing the state of the sprite (so we can use const) and the draw() function requires us to pass a pointer variable, hence the *.

 At this stage, you can now add additional Invaders to the screen, at different locations, and with different graphics thanks to the sprite sheet.
 Each one you add to the vector should be automagically rendered!
 Go on, you've probably hurt your brain by this point, so play around with it a bit.
 Remember you can look up the SFML API whenever you need to.